Biomarkers of multiple sclerosis: For existing damage and disease evolution

-About biomarkers for MRI images, Radial Diffusivity has been suggested as a biomarker associated with the level of myelination in MS lesions.
-However, it is affected also by tissue destruction, which may lead to exaggeration of diffusivity measures.
-Diffusivity can be more accurate.
-Distinct patterns of diffusivity in MS lesions suggest that axonal loss dominates in the T1 hypointense core and that the effects of de/remyelination may be better detected in the "T2-rim", where there is relative preservation of structural integrity.
+Regarding biomarkers for MRI imaging, radial diffusivity has been suggested as a biomarker associated with the level of myelination in MS lesions.
+However, it is also affected by tissue destruction, which may lead to exaggeration of diffusivity measures.
+Distinct patterns of diffusivity in MS lesions suggest that axonal loss dominates in the T1 hypointense core, and the effects of de/remyelination may be better detected in the "T2-rim", where there is relative preservation of structural integrity.

 Glial fibrillary acidic protein (GFAP) has been indicated as a possible biomarker for the progression of MS. The blood level of GFAP increases when astrocytes are damaged or activated, and elevated levels of the protein's cellular component correlate with severity of MS symptoms.